Jitgitbit/python-exercise-one/comments.md

 NOTE: Attributes vs properties: using properties also can protect our data from outside editing, they use getters and setters !

 NOTE: the DUNDER init file works as as constructor for a folder, -> see utility folder or here called the utility package !

+NOTE: __pycache__ -> Python is compiled to byte code in the end when it runs on your machine, and this folder simply holds this compiled code, this is done so that when you start your script again it doesn't has to recompile again every time, but can use this pre-compiled code, simply so that it can be a bit faster.
+It will recompile and store on each change.